-2. Heat oil in a pan, Add cumin seeds, pepper, curry leaves and red chilies and wait for the cuin to get splutter.
+2. Heat oil in a pan, add cumin seeds, pepper, curry leaves, and red chilies, and wait for the cumin to splutter.

 3. Add chopped onion and fry till it becomes pink and soft.
-Add chopped tomatoes and add little half a teaspoon of salt.
-This will make the tomatoes to gets evenly cooked.
-Try to mash them, to become like a paste.
+Add chopped tomatoes and add a little half a teaspoon of salt.
+This will make the tomatoes get evenly cooked.
+Try to mash them to become like a paste.

 4. Add green chilies, chili powder, coriander powder, turmeric powder, garam masala.
-Fry for 1 min in slower heat.
-Then add 1/2 cup of water and bring everything to boil for 3 min, or until the masala gets cooked and starts evolving flavors.
+Fry for 1 min in the slower heat.
+Then add ½ cup of water and bring everything to boil for 3 min, or until the masala gets cooked and starts evolving flavors.

-5. Once the masala gets cooked and reached your desired consistency, add shallow fried paneer and cook it further more for 3-4 min in high flame.
+5. Once the masala gets cooked and reaches your desired consistency, add shallow fried paneer and cook it further for 3-4 min on high heat.

-6. Garnish it with coriander leaves and Serve Chettinad Paneer as a starter or as a side dish for rotis, steamed rice, pulav or with fried rice.
+6. Garnish it with coriander leaves and Serve Chettinad Paneer as a starter or a side dish for rotis, steamed rice, pulao, or fried rice.

-Serve as appetizer in the parties or as a dry side dish with rotis, parathas for rice.
+Serve as an appetizer in the parties or as a dry side dish with rotis and parathas for rice.

 Tips and Variations for Chettinad Paneer Recipe:

-The same recipe is used to make potato chettinad, cauliflower chettinad.
+The exact recipe is used to make potato Chettinad and cauliflower Chettinad.

 Before adding paneer, add ¼ cup of water to make gravy for this recipe.